-If submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to eed.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Oral or faxed proposals are not acceptable.
+Please send proposal package(s) via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to DECDASPROCUREMENT@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A-Technical Proposal.pdf" and "Vendor A-Cost Proposal.pdf."
 The email must contain the RFP number in the subject line.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+The maximum size of a single email (including all text and attachments) that the state can receive is 20 MB (megabytes).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 MB, and each email must comply with the requirements described above.

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.
+Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

-The procurement officer will make an attempt to confirm receipt via email, however, it is the offeror's responsibility to contact the issuing agency at (907) 269-3484 to confirm that the proposal has been received.
+It is the offeror's responsibility to contact the issuing agency via email at DECDASPROCUREMENT@ALASKA.GOV to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.